pjparham/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Fixed typo changed Toys.create to Toy.create

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: added id to toy paramss

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: added destroy to resources in routes